Government-Mandated Senior Car Insurance Discounts: How to Save

 Still, senior citizens between the ages of 56 and 69 have some of the lowest average car insurance rates of any age group, according to Compare.com data.
 Completing an approved mature driver improvement course could save you even more while sharpening your driving skills and making you a better defensive driver.

-After completing the course, you can save up to 20% on your policy with government-mandated auto insurance discounts, depending on your state and car insurance company.
+After completing the course, you can save up to 20% on your policy with state government-mandated auto insurance discounts, depending on your state and car insurance company.
 Here’s how.

 How to Qualify for a Mandated Senior Discount